vanonselenp/Learning/Project Euler/ReadMe.txt

 * A very quick and concise reference guide:
 	- http://learnxinyminutes.com/docs/racket/

-Once installed, open "AmazonCodePuzzle.rkt" in DrRacket, and click Run.
+Once installed, open "CodePuzzel.rkt" in DrRacket, and click Run.

 I have provided some test data in the file.